 The winners of each category will be invited to present at a workshop to be held at the 2019 Institute of Electrical and Electronics Engineers Computer Vision and Pattern Recognition (CVPR) Conference.

 Why We’re Doing This: The advantages of conducting visual surveillance from a platform like a small UAV are clear.
 Man-portable systems can be launched from safe positions to penetrate difficult or dangerous terrain, acquiring hours of video without putting human lives at risk.
 What is unclear is how to automate the interpretation of these images — a necessary measure in the face of millions of frames from individual flights.
 Human analysts cannot manually sift through data of this scale for actionable intelligence information.
 Ideally, a computer vision system would be able to identify objects, events, and human identities of interest to analysts, surfacing valuable data out of a massive pool of largely uninteresting or irrelevant images.
 To build such a system, one could turn to recent machine learning breakthroughs in visual recognition, which have been enabled by access to millions of training images from the internet.
 However, such approaches cannot be used as off-the-shelf components to assemble the system we desire, because they do not take into account artifacts unique to the operation of the sensor and optics platform on a small UAV.

-Where and When We’re Doing This: Registration to join the challenge will take place through Challenge.gov.
+Where and When We’re Doing This: Registration to join the challenge will take place through ug2challenge.org.
 You can find the challenge details and rules at that site.
-From Challenge.gov, participants will be directed to register with the University of Notre Dame, the organizer and evaluator of the challenge.
-Registration closes on April 1, 2018 with algorithm submission closing on April 15, 2018.
+Registration closes on April 1, 2019 with algorithm submission closing on May 1, 2019.

 |Where to register and learn more about the challenge, including rules, criteria and

 |When is the registration deadline?||April 1, 2019|

 |When is the algorithm submission deadline?||May 1, 2019|